dhappy/TRWBL/data/notes/i2efue9tpvo904olulmykjp.md

-This is a framework to support the organization of continual work on a project by scheduling a series of overlapping pair programming sessions.
-Adjacent pairs of developers have an overlap to allow the departing pair to brief the incoming pair of their progress.
+This is a framework to support the organization of continual work on a project by scheduling a series of overlapping mob programming sessions where mob programming is like pairing, but generally involves three or four people.

+So development continues 24 hours a day with developers swapping in and out of the mob both programming and helping to create [a marked up recording](https://pairs.trwb.live) that captures major threads in the process such as someone finding a bug or not following the coding styles or coming up with an inventive design.

 All work is both streamed and recorded.
 Participants receive a base payment for being present for a session and recording a video.
 That compensation, however, can be more than doubled based on peer review of the session stream.